zhikaiong2001/tp/docs/UserGuide.md

       - For **Mac** users, you are recommended to download from [here](https://www.azul.com/downloads/?version=java-11-lts&os=macos&architecture=arm-64-bit&package=jdk-fx) to prevent any issues running the `tether.jar` file.
     -  Help with configuring correct Java version: [Windows](https://www.happycoders.eu/java/how-to-switch-multiple-java-versions-windows/) | [MacOS](https://stackoverflow.com/questions/21964709/how-to-set-or-change-the-default-java-jdk-version-on-macos) | [Linux](https://www.baeldung.com/linux/java-choose-default-version)

 2. Click to download the latest `tether.jar` from [here](https://github.com/AY2324S2-CS2103T-F11-3/tp/releases/tag/v1.3).

-3. Open your _file explorer_ (search for Windows Explorer in your computer for Windows, or Finder for Mac), and navigate to your _downloads_ section
+3. Open your _file explorer_ (search for File Explorer in your computer for Windows, or Finder for Mac), and navigate to your _downloads_ section

 4. Copy the downloaded `tether.jar` to a new folder that you will use as the _home folder_ for Tether.
 You may choose to create this new folder in the downloads section as well, for convenience.